SpongePowered/SpongeDocs/source/plugin/economy/using.rst

     	BigDecimal balance = acc.getBalance(economyService.getDefaultCurrency());
     }

-Some :javadoc:`org.spongepowered.api.service.economy.account.Account` methods require variables such as:
+Some :javadoc:`Account` methods require variables such as:

 * Currency: The currency involved in the exchange
 * Cause: What caused the change to the account